ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 ---
-title: 'Managing Intel SGX on an Infrastructure server'
+title: 'Managing Intel SGX on a dedicated server'
 slug: enable-and-use-intel-sgx
 excerpt: 'Find out how to enable SGX on your dedicated server and install the Linux SGX software stack'
 section: 'Advanced use'
 ---

-**Last updated 22nd September 2020**
+**Last updated 18th October 2021**

 ## Objective